All Episodes

 They're already confiscating assets.

-They're all they're just printing the money.
+They're just printing the money.

 They're already confiscating assets and redistributing them.

-Remember the lenders are just as afraid of Washington as you used to be of the lender.
+Remember, the lenders are just as afraid of Washington as you used to be of the lender.

 The lender, everybody in business today is scared to death.